Skip to main content

 Fractures

-Consider the risk of fracture in the care of patients treated with elafibranor and monitor bone health according to current standards of care.
+Consider risk of fracture and monitor bone health according to current standards of care.

-For females of reproductive potential, verify that the patient is not pregnant prior to initiation of therapy.
-Advise females of reproductive potential to use effective non-hormonal contraceptives or add a barrier method when using hormonal contraceptives during treatment with elafibranor and for 3 weeks following the last dose of the drug.
+Verify that females of reproductive potential are not pregnant prior to initiation of therapy.
+Advise females of reproductive potential to use effective non-hormonal contraceptives or add a barrier method when using hormonal contraceptives.
+Effective contraception should be utilized throughout treatment and continued for 3 weeks following the last dose of the drug.

 Drug-induced Liver Injury

-Obtain baseline clinical and laboratory assessments at treatment initiation with elafibranor and monitor thereafter according to routine patient management.
-Interrupt therapy if liver tests (ALT, AST, TB, and/or alkaline phosphatase [ALP]) worsen, or the patient develops signs and symptoms consistent with clinical hepatitis (e.g., jaundice, right upper quadrant pain, eosinophilia).
+Interrupt treatment if liver tests worsen, or patient develops signs and symptoms consistent with clinical hepatitis (e.g., jaundice, right upper quadrant pain, eosinophilia).
 Consider permanent discontinuation if liver tests worsen after restarting the drug.

 Hypersensitivity Reactions

 If a severe hypersensitivity reaction occurs, permanently discontinue elafibranor.
 If a mild or moderate hypersensitivity reaction occurs, interrupt therapy and treat promptly.
 Monitor the patient until signs and symptoms resolve.
-If a hypersensitivity reaction recurs after elafibranor rechallenge, then permanently discontinue the drug.
+If a hypersensitivity reaction recurs after elafibranor rechallenge, permanently discontinue therapy.

 Biliary Obstruction